Low FODMAP healthy tuna pasta. An easy, quick and delicious meal with only 5 ingredients. Easy to digest and very nutritious.

 - Basil leaves fot topping (optional but reccomended)

-- Cut the tomatoes in small pieces and sautée in a pan with a drizzle of olive oil, over high heat.
+- Sautée the tomatoes in a pan with a drizzle of olive oil, over high heat.
 Crush the tomatoes with a wooden spoon, cover and cook over medium heat.

 - In a pan with boiling water and a pinch of salt, cook the broccoli for 10 minutes or until they are cooked.
 Remove them with a spoon, set aside and cook pasta in the same water, following the package instructions.
 Drain pasta and set aside.